ossf/tac/TI-reports/2024/2024-Q3-BEST-WG.md

 #### Purpose
 Provide baseline security education for developers.
 #### Current Status
--The LFD121 course is occasionally updated as suggestions are made or new issues are discovered.
+- The LFD121 course is occasionally updated as suggestions are made or new issues are discovered.
 #### Up Next
 - We are developing a set of interactive labs for the course.
 To see them and their current status, see the labs README.